cowzendux/MplusTwoLevel/README.md

 This and other SPSS Python Extension functions can be found at http://www.stat-help.com/python.html

 ##Usage
-**MplusTwoLevel(impfile, withinLatent, withinModel, withinVar, withinCovar, withinCovEndo, withinCovExo, withinIdentifiers, betweenLatent, betweenModel, betweenVar, betweenCovar, betweenCovEndo, betweenCovExo, betweenIdentifiers, useobservations, wald, categorical, censored, count, nominal, cluster, weight, datasetName, datasetLabels, waittime)**
+**MplusTwoLevel(impfile, runModel, viewOutput, withinLatent, withinModel, withinVar, withinCovar, withinCovEndo, withinCovExo, withinIdentifiers, betweenLatent, betweenModel, betweenVar, betweenCovar, betweenCovEndo, betweenCovExo, betweenIdentifiers, useobservations, wald, categorical, censored, count, nominal, cluster, weight, datasetName, datasetLabels, waittime)**
 * "impfile" is a string identifying the directory and filename of Mplus input file to be created by the program.
 This filename must end with .inp .
 The data file will automatically be saved to the same directory.
 This argument is required.
+* "runModel" is a boolean argument indicating whether or not you want the program to actually run the program it creates based on the model you define.
+You may choose to not run the model when you want to use the program to load an existing output file into SPSS.
+By default, the model is run.
+* "viewOutput" is a boolean argument indicating whether or not you want the program to read the created output into SPSS.
+You may choose not to read the output into SPSS when you know that it will take a very long time to run and you do not want to tie up SPSS while you are waiting for Mplus to finish.
+If you choose not to view the output, then the program will also not create a dataset for the coefficients.
+By default, the output is read into SPSS.
 * "withinLatent" is a list of lists identifying the relations between observed and latent variables for the within model.
 This argument is optional, and can be omitted if your model does not have any latent variables at the within level.
 When creating this argument, you first create a list of strings for each latent variable where the first element is the name of the latent variable and the remaining elements are the names of the observed variables that load on that latent variable.
 You then combine these individual latent variable lists into a larger list identifying the full measurement model.
 * "withinModel" is a list of lists identifying the equations in the within-cluster part of your model.
 First, you create a set of lists that each have the outcome as the first element and then have the predictors as the following elements.
 Then you combine these individual equation lists into a larger list identifying  the entire within model.
 All variables included in the within model have to have variability within clusters.
 * "withinVar" is a list of strings identifying variables that are to be treated as only having within-cluster variability.
 Note that you can include variables in the within model even if you do not include them in this command, in which case Mplus will assume that the variable has both within-cluster and within-cluster variability.
 This argument defaults to None, indicating that you are not identifying any variables as only having within-cluster variability.